 - The settlement route can be utilized in all cases.
 In essence, settlement requires negotiation with the creditor, in an attempt to get the creditor to agree to accept less than what the creditor is owed.
 Several points should be kept in mind when negotiating a settlement.
 First, if you are current on your minimum payments on an unsecured debt, it is a lot less likely that a creditor will agree to reduce the amount owed—generally you’ll need to be a few months behind before the creditor will negotiate with you.
 Second, it is best to conduct the settlement discussions before the creditor retains an attorney or files a lawsuit—the less the creditor has to spend on attorney fees and court costs, the more likely it is that you can get a better settlement.
 Third, many creditors will require you to provide evidence of financial hardship by disclosing information on your assets and finances—if you in fact have assets sufficient to pay the debt, the creditor may reject any settlement proposal and go after the assets that you disclosed.

 Ultimately, if you are dealing with debt and are trying to decide whether to pursue a non-bankruptcy option or to file for bankruptcy, ask yourself the following: which approach is most cost-effective?
 The “costs” include actual monetary costs, but also indirect costs (e.g. the length of time it will take to rebuild your credit history).
 If you decide that a non-bankruptcy resolution is the best option for you, know that it can be done.
 Just make sure to be proactive in your approach, prioritize your debts, and get professional assistance if you need it.
 For more information, read Debt Settlement vs Bankruptcy: Pros and Cons.
+If bankruptcy is an option you are considering, you may also want to read about the 7 Mistakes to Avoid When Filing for Bankruptcy in Arizona, and Bankruptcy Myths and Misconceptions.

 The above is provided for general informational purposes only.
 It is not intended to and does not constitute legal advice, and does not create an attorney-client relationship.
 If you need legal advice for your specific situation, you should contact a qualified attorney in your area.